CodeLab7/ci-activity-logger-librery/README.md

 ### Installation

-Dillinger requires [Codeigniter](https://codeigniter.com) version 3 to run.
+Logger requires [Codeigniter](https://codeigniter.com) version 3 to run.

 - Copy library (Logger.php) into your `/application/library` folder.
 - Import logger.sql into your database (or manually create the table).